redwoodjs/redwood/docs/versioned_docs/version-2.2/tutorial/chapter2/cells.md

 </TabItem>
 </Tabs>

 <ShowForTs>

 :::tip Using generated types

-At this point, you might notice another error in your Cell.
-"The type ArticlesQuery does not exist" while trying to import from `types/graphql`
+At this point, you might see an error in your Cell while trying to import from `types/graphql`: "The type ArticlesQuery does not exist"

-When you have `yarn rw dev` running, the CLI watches files for changes and triggers type generation automatically, but you can trigger it manually too by running
+When you have `yarn rw dev` running, the CLI watches files for changes and triggers type generation automatically, but you can trigger it manually too by running:

 ```bash
 yarn rw g types
 ```

-This looks at your `QUERY` - and will try to automatically create a TypeScript type for you to use in your code - as long as your query is valid.
+This looks at your Cell's `QUERY` and—as long as it's valid—tries to automatically create a TypeScript type for you to use in your code.

 :::

 </ShowForTs>